 A common rule of thumb in network security is that end-to-end security is the best policy, as it secures the entire path between the data originator and its receiver.
-The usage of intermediate nodes implies that if a security mechanism is deployed in the network, all intermediate nodes MUST possess the security key (hop-by-hop security) since they must be able to send time information to the slaves, or to modify time information sent through them.
+The usage of intermediate nodes implies that if a security mechanism is deployed in the network, a hop-by-hop security scheme must be used, since intermediate nodes must be able to send time information to the slaves, or to modify time information sent through them.